-Essex Fells and North Caldwell Water Departments routinely monitor each of our systems for the presence of federal and state regulated drinking water contaminants.
+Please be reminded that the North Caldwell water system buys and blends water from the Passaic Valley Water Commission and the Essex Fells water system.
+Essex Fells Water Department, Passaic Valley Water Commission and North Caldwell Water Departments routinely monitor each of our systems for the presence of federal and state regulated drinking water contaminants.
 New Jersey adopted a maximum contaminant level (MCL), for PFOA in 2020 and monitoring began in 2021.
 The MCL for PFOA is 0.014 micrograms per liter (μ g/L) (or 14 parts per trillion) and is based on a running annual average (RAA), in which the four most recent quarters of monitoring data are averaged.